-Coal can be divided into four types, based on their carbon content and ignition rate.
+Coal can be divided into four types, based on its carbon content and ignition rate.
 In this section, we shall learn about the stages through which coal is formed.

 - Peat: Peat is a heterogeneous mixture of partially decomposed organic matter that has accumulated in a water-saturated environment in the absence of oxygen.
 Peat is used for its highly absorbent property towards fuel.
 The carbon content in peat is less than 60%.

 - Lignite: When peat gets transformed into a rock, it forms lignite.
-Lignite is the lowest rank of coal in terms of carbon content and efficiency.
 It is mainly used for electric power generation.
 It has a carbon content of nearly 60% – 70%.

 - Anthracite: Anthracite is considered the highest quality of coal.
 It has a carbon content of 87% or more.
 It is hard and glossy in nature and has the highest heating value.
 It is mainly used for residential and commercial purposes.

 Petroleum is a naturally occurring, yellow to brown liquid found in geological formations beneath the Earth’s surface.
-It consists of 93-97% Carbon.
+It consists of 93-97% carbon.
 The other constituents include hydrogen, oxygen, nitrogen, and sulphur.
-Petroleum is formed from the remains of zooplanktons and algae.
+Petroleum is formed from the remains of zooplankton and algae.
 Vast quantities of these remains settled at the lake or sea bottoms upon mixing with sediments got buried in the absence of oxygen.
-With further layer settling to the sea or lake bed, they got subjected to high temperature and pressure.
-Over time, the organic matter changes to a waxy material known as kerogen and then with more heat, into liquid and gaseous hydrocarbons.
+With further layers settling to the sea or lake bed, they got subjected to high temperature and pressure.
+Over time, the organic matter changes to a waxy material known as kerogen.
+Kerogen when applied with more heat converts into liquid and gaseous hydrocarbons.
 Formation of petroleum occurs from the hydrocarbon with various reactions at high temperature and pressure.

 Crude petroleum oil is further distilled to obtain gasoline (petrol), kerosene, butane, diesel, LPG etc. apart from asphalt and other chemical reagents.

-Fossil fuels are used to fuel cars and airplanes, power electricity plants, to make medicines, cosmetics, plastics, synthetic fibres and lubricants and also in the manufacture of products for everyday use such as toothpaste, tires etc.
+Fossils represent the remains or traces of once-living organisms.
+Broadly, the four types of fossils are: Body, Molecular, Trace & Carbon Fossils.
+Fossil fuels are used to fuel cars and aeroplanes, power electricity plants, make medicines, cosmetics, plastics, synthetic fibres and lubricants and also in the manufacture of products for everyday use such as toothpaste, tires etc.

 When fossil fuels are burnt, carbon dioxide is released, which is one of the primary gases responsible for global warming.
 The rise in the temperature of Earth, melting of polar ice caps and flooding in low-lying areas are the major consequences.